-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - GitHub: https://github.com/IanLunn/Hover

+- License: free personal/open-source license and paid commercial license, depending on requirements.
+For details, read the licenses section on GitHub.

-Hover.css is best suited for animating discrete page elements such as buttons, logos, SVG components or featured images more than larger, complex page animations.
-It has a comprehensive list of routines and this accounts for its relatively large size (however, I still feel that the size can be much more optimized).
-Arguably its most notable animation effects are its distinctive speech bubbles and curls.
+Hover.css is best suited for animating discrete page elements such as buttons, logos, SVG components or featured images rather than larger, complex page animations.
+Arguably, its most notable animation effects are its distinctive speech bubbles and curls.

 AniJS

 Our final library is interesting for its unique approach.
-AniJS is an animation library that allows you to add animations to elements in a simple ‘sentence-like’ struture.
+AniJS is an animation library that allows you to add animations to elements in a simple ‘sentence-like’ structure.
 Take the following format:

 If click, On Square, Do wobble animated To .container-box

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.